b1nt1n/ChestTracker-NeoForge-Port/README.md

 Client-side item storage and searching for Minecraft 1.21.1 on NeoForge.

-This is an unofficial NeoForge 1.21.1 port of [Chest Tracker](https://modrinth.com/mod/chest-tracker) by JackFred. his project has been approved by the original author.
+This is an unofficial NeoForge 1.21.1 port of [Chest Tracker](https://modrinth.com/mod/chest-tracker) by JackFred.
+This project has been approved by the original author.
 If you use Fabric or Quilt, use the original project instead.

 ## What It Does